“Diplomacy is the art of letting someone else have your way.”

 Element #1 – asymmetric information

 A key negotiation concept is asymmetric information, which is meaningful information that one party has that the other party doesn’t know.
 Asymmetric Information can be the needs & interests of a party, BATNA (Best Alternative to a Negotiated Agreement), or how an agreement will affect the economics of a party.
 Imagine you knew everything in the head of the other negotiating party including their objectives, economics, motivations, lowest acceptable price, skeletons in the closet, capabilities, and their BATNA.
 If you did, you would easily be able to negotiate the most favorable scope, price, and terms.
-One of the goals of a negotiation is to reveal as much meaningful information of the other party.
+One of the goals of a negotiation is to reveal as much meaningful information about the other party.

 Needs & interests

-A negotiation starts with the needs & interests of the parties.
+Negotiation starts with the needs & interests of the parties.
 In the famous negotiation book “Getting to Yes,” one of the essential negotiation strategies is to negotiate interests rather than positions.
 An interest is a higher level than a position, such as “we need an efficient HR process,” while a position would be “we need the cheapest HR tracking system.”
 In exploring the interests and the priorities of those interests of both parties, often “win-win” solutions can be discovered.

-Best alternative to a negotiated agreement
+The best alternative to a negotiated agreement

 Another core negotiation concept is BATNA or the Best Alternative to a Negotiated Agreement.
 You should never accept negotiation terms that are worse than your best alternative to a negotiated agreement.
 A key to effective negotiation is the expansion of other options to create a better BATNA.
 In a supplier negotiation, this translates into opening up the process to other potential suppliers.